ngwakevin/thinkForward/docs/azure-deployment-guide.md

 ThinkForward uses an improved startup approach designed to be more resilient in Azure App Service:

-1. **Direct Start Wrapper**: A custom wrapper script (`scripts/next-direct-start.js`) that bypasses the Next.js CLI and starts the server directly, avoiding issues with the read-only filesystem in Azure.
+1. **Direct Start Wrapper**: A custom wrapper script generated in `/home/site/temp/next-direct-start.js` that bypasses the Next.js CLI and starts the server directly, avoiding issues with the read-only filesystem in Azure.

+2. **Writable Temp Directory**: All dynamic file operations use the `/home/site/temp` directory which remains writable even in Azure's read-only production environment.

-2. **Automatic Recovery**: The startup script will automatically create minimal build files if the .next directory is missing or corrupted.
+3. **Automatic Recovery**: The startup script will automatically create minimal build files if the .next directory is missing or corrupted.

-3. **Dynamic Startup Script**: The `scripts/create-direct-startup.sh` script generates a startup.sh file specifically for Azure App Service.
+4. **Dynamic Startup Script**: The `scripts/create-direct-startup.sh` script generates a startup.sh file specifically for Azure App Service.

 To use this improved approach, set your App Service startup command to: